David NeumannUnited States

 Panzer Corps Coming to iOS in 2013

 The Lordz Games Studio posted that their upcoming port of Panzer Corps for iPad should be arriving sometime in Q1-Q2 of 2013.
-Panzer Corps is published by Slitherine Software, the same guys who publish Battle Academy.
+Panzer Corps is published by Slitherine Ltd., the same guys who publish Battle Academy.
 Battle Academy has cross-platform multiplayer and a famously hefty (for iOS) pricetag.
 Will Panzer Corps follow in those footsteps?
 Owen at Pockettactics asks a good question as well, how will Panzer Corps stack up against Battle of the Bulge which showed a remarkable amount of polish and an amazing iPad-centric UI?